 Our homeostatic sleep drive is the internal process that governs our bodies' drive to sleep at any given time during the day.
 That drive is counterbalanced by two factors: clock-dependent alerting, the mechanism controlled by our biological clock that releases chemicals that make us tired or alert, and sleep debt.
 In a nutshell, these factors compete against each other to determine whether we feel sleepy or wide awake.
 If our sleep debt is low and our clock-dependent alerting is high we will be awake with a very low tendency to fall asleep.
 But as our sleep debt increases it will take less and less clock-dependent alerting to make us sleepy.

 As the name implies the sleep drive functions to maintain a homeostatic state when it comes to the amount of sleep we obtain.
-If we need more sleep (i.e. we have a large sleep debt) the drive to sleep increases against clock-dependent alerting so that hopefully our body obtains that sleep so it can function at a higher level.
+If we need more sleep (i.e. we have a large sleep debt) the drive to sleep increases against clock-dependent alerting so that hopefully our body obtains that sleep so it

 In a traditional sleep schedule an individual would have a high sleep drive at night and a low sleep drive during most of the day.
 In a delayed sleep phase schedule, an individual's clock-dependent alerting is stronger late at night, making it difficult to fall asleep while that alerting is still strong.
 To combat that high clock-dependent alerting, a higher sleep debt can be used so that as soon as the scale tips to favor sleep, and before the clock-dependent alerting gets too high late in the night, the individual is able to fall asleep.